dnarayanan/powderday/docs/index.rst

 As of now, the code works Gadget (HDF5), Gizmo (HDF5), Gasoline (tipsy) and Changa (tipsy).
 Support for RAMSES, ART and Enzo are in progress.
-The current timeline is for TIPSY front ends to be built over Spring 2015, with AMR support to follow
+The current timeline for a code paper is Fall 2019 (fingers crossed).

 Finally, this code benefits from the contributions, either directly to this software, or indirectly by contributions to dependency software,